Yuv-Rajd/Yuv-Rajd/README.md

 - 🌱 Computer Science and Engineering
 - 🐍 love python
 - 🎨 artist,creative mind
-- 🤑 bit knowledge in metaverse ,crypto and nft
 - <a href="https://www.linkedin.com/in/yuvaraja-d/" >LinkedIn</a> || <a href="https://twitter.com/Yuvaraj_D_" > Twitter </a>